urmirahman/renata-intern-task/README.md

 1. For problem One Couldn't found any solution to show the url links because w3school refuse to connect because of there policies.
 Only in there domain Iframe works fine because of own domain
 2. First three Iframe link data is changed with other resource links in the excel file just to show the logic works fine.
+3. initially default value is given just to show the iframe